You've got questions? We've got answers!

 How are Seamless Classes offered?

-Yes.
-Students do not have to re-submit their official transcripts to Auburn Montgomery until they graduate.The Auburn Montgomery Office of Admissions and Recruiting will work with the AU Admissions Office to obtain the initial transcript, ACT and/or SAT scores you have already sent to AU.
+No. Students do not have to re-submit their official transcripts to Auburn Montgomery until they graduate.The Auburn Montgomery Office of Admissions and Recruiting will work with the Auburn Admissions Office to obtain the initial transcript, ACT and/or SAT scores you have already sent to Auburn.
 Once the student graduates from high school please send an official final transcript to:

 Auburn Montgomery Admissions Office